 You’re hitting that fifth-month stride, and your body is working overtime to support this rapid development phase, so here’s what you’ll want on your nutritional radar:

 - Calcium: A steady calcium supply is essential for forming tiny bones and teeth.
-Include dairy like milk, Greek yogurt, and cheese a few times daily.
-Leafy vegetables, tofu, and chia seeds provide some plant-based calcium.
+Include dairy products like milk, Greek yogurt, and cheese a few times a day.
+Leafy vegetables, tofu, and chia seeds are good sources of plant-based calcium.

 - Vitamin K2: Vitamin K is a group of fat-soluble nutrients, including vitamin K1 (phylloquinone) and vitamin K2 (menaquinone).
-Vitamin K2 plays a more significant role in heart and bone health and is essential in activating calcium for use in our bodies.
-Vitamin K2 works alongside vitamin D, calcium, and vitamin A for many functions.
-You will find vitamin K1 in plant foods like leafy greens and vitamin K2 in animal foods like beef and dairy.
+Vitamin K2 plays a more significant role in heart and bone health and is essential for activating calcium for use in the body.
+Vitamin K2 works in conjunction with vitamin D, calcium, and vitamin A to support various functions.
+You will find vitamin K1 in plant foods like leafy greens, and vitamin K2 in animal foods like beef and dairy.

 - Omega-3s: These brain-boosting, healthy fats are still vital to your nugget’s neural and eye development.
-Work salmon, sardines, and anchovies into your weekly meal routine, or seriously consider a high-quality omega-3 supplement!
+Integrate salmon, sardines, and anchovies into your weekly meal routine, or consider a high-quality omega-3 supplement (we linked one in month 2).

 6th Month

-As your baby’s growth kicks into high gear, your nutritional demands continue to be heightened.
+As your baby’s growth accelerates, your nutritional needs continue to increase.

 - Zinc: This mineral is still essential for supporting cell growth and division.
 Plus, it’s needed for your baby’s immune system.
 Keep loading on zinc-rich beef, poultry, well-cooked seafood, and beans.